mineshp/martian-robots/README.md

 3 3 N LOST
 2 3 S

+## Approach

+I approached this exercise using TDD, using the red, green, refactor approach.
+Each cycle I tried to add a failing test, write the smallest amount of code to make it pass and refactor.

+When writing the code, I tried to follow the clean code principles.

+- ensuring functions only served one purpose.
+- Functions and variables were named so that they describe what they are doing.
+- Breaking down code into reusable functions so that they can be easily tested.
+- Using DRY, not to repeat myself

 ## Development

 This task is written using typescript and will attempt to solve the martian robots problem.